jakewdr/ultrasimple.css/README.md

 # ultrasimple.css
-An ultra-simple classless CSS file built on water.css!
+An ultra-simple CSS file based on water.css!